neutrofoton/hi-kubernetes/10-Persistence.md

 spring.data.mongodb.host=fleetman-mongodb.default.svc.cluster.local
 ```

-Before demonstrating the persistence with MongoDB, we will update several images used in previous section.
+Before demonstrating the persistence with MongoDB, we will update several images used in previous section and apply them in Kubernetes cluster.

 <sub>*List of updated pod image*</sub>